 Data management in the active phase of research

 Good data management in the active phase of a research project facilitates your future research, eases collaborations, enables advanced analysis methods, and is a prerequesite for archiving high-quality data.
 Some aspects to consider:

 Data storage and backup

-- Information about local data storage at UiB can you find here.
+- The IT-department provides information about local data storage at UiB.
 For additional storage quotas, active storage or cold storage on Billy, see the price list from the IT-department.
 If you need personal guidance, please contact UiBhjelp.

 - Consider if information requires protection.
-This guide by the University of Oslo provides guidance what information should be classified as restricted/ in confidence/ strictly in confidence.
-You can find more information about information sensitivity levels from UNIT and in the UiB rules (only in Norwegian).
+The UiB Storage Guide provides guidance what information should be classified as restricted/ in confidence/ strictly in confidence.
+The University of Oslo storage guide gives further examples and you can find more information about information sensitivity levels from UNIT.

 - Sensitive data from UiB can be stored in SAFE.
 Please see also the information about personal data and personal sensitive data.

 - Active storage of large amounts of data (TB range) is provided by Sigma2, applications run twice per year.
 The NIRD service platform allows on-site analysis.